-During the financial year, the total amount of insurance effected for the Directors of the Bank is RM264,295.
+During the financial year, the total amount of insurance cost incurred for the Directors of the Bank net of Directors' contribution is RM241,983.

 Ultimate holding company

 The Directors regard Deutsche Bank Aktiengesellschaft, a bank incorporated in Germany, as the immediate and ultimate holding company of the Bank during the financial year and until the date of this report.